 All of these points are true.
 There isn’t a magical “I want to target African Americans” button in the Facebook ad platform.

 However, you can target based on “affinity” which is essentially targeting based on things African Americans might like, comment and share on Facebook.
-You can also target based on location, which gives advertisers the ability to show ads only to those who might live in predominately black, asian, or hispanic areas — a marketing technique that’s been around since the mid-1900s.
+You can also target based on location, which gives advertisers the ability to show ads only to those who might live in predominately Black, Asian, or Hispanic areas, as well as liking the same products and pages — a marketing technique that’s been around since the mid-1900s.

 While there’s no 100 percent accurate way to do this on Facebook, targeting a disproportionate percentage of a single race is an incredibly easy task.